Plastic bottle - Milk

 • Might you be pregnant?

 If things don’t improve quickly on their own, try increasing the frequency and length of your nursing sessions.
-It’s the stimulation and emptying of your breasts that sends a strong signal for milk production, so nurse early and often.
+It’s the stimulation and emptying of your breasts that sends a strong signal for milk production, so nurse early and often to restore your breast milk supply.

-Sure, cookies, teas and herbs with claims to increase your milk supply sound appealing.
+Sure, cookies, teas and herbs with claims to restore your breast milk supply sound appealing.
 But the only surefire way to maintain and increase your milk supply is through regular breastfeeding.
 Your diet has little impact on supply and milk volume.
 It’s a great idea to drink water throughout your day, but incorporating more nursing and pumping sessions can increase your supply more effectively than dietary or hydration changes.

-3. Get Plenty of Sleep
+3. Get plenty of sleep

-We know, this is often easier said than done.
+We know this is often easier said than done.
 You may not be able to catch the recommended seven to eight hours, but it’s still important to sneak in a few hours of good sleep every night.
 Chronic sleep deprivation can work against the hormones that make milk, so rest when you can.
 Resist the urge to accomplish household tasks that can wait, and opt to lay down and close your eyes when the baby sleeps during the day.

 It’s also important to make sure you’re using a breast shield that properly fits.
 This takes some skill, so if you are not sure, request a pumping assessment during a 90-minute in-home visit with an IBCLC from The Lactation Network.
 We know that breastfeeding doesn’t always come easy, and we’d love to provide some tips and tricks for your breastfeeding journey.